The Results Are In: Our Most Popular Podcasts

 I also enjoy The Baby Boomer Radio, TV, Movies, Magazines, Music, Comics, Fads, Toys, Fun and More Show! with podcasts about the Lawrence Welk Show, The Twilight Zone, TV Moms, Drive-Ins, Dime store memories, Mr. Rogers, etc. True Crime podcasts have become extremely popular.
 If you’re a Forensic Files fanatic like me, check out the Forensic Files podcasts which are recordings of the original TV series, including Peter Thomas’ classic narration.

 We reached out to our customers through social media to get their suggestions.
 One customer from Italy recommended a technology podcast called 2024 from Radio 24 (it’s all in Italian).
 Another customer suggested Michael Shelley Show MFMU, a laid-back talk/interview show about bands, music, books, and the like.

 Think about whatever you’re interested in and there’s probably a podcast about it.
 Do you like knitting?
 Check out the Yarniacs.
 Into fly fishing?
 Try The Orvis Fly Fishing Guide.
 Do you enjoy a good beer now and then?
 The Beer Report just might be for you.
 You get the idea.
-There are more than 120 categories listed in our Podcast Genre menu.
-In quickly scanning the options, some of the genres that jumped out at me include Cooking, Disability, Gardening, History, News, Science, and Travel, but there are so many more.
+There are more than 100 categories and sub-categories listed in our Podcast Genre menu.
+In quickly scanning the options, some of the genres that jumped out at me include Cookery, Documentary, Hobbies, Investigative journalism, News, Science, and Travel, but there are many more.